muccg/rdrf/docs/workflow.rst

    work out the allowed :ref:`permitted values <permittedvaluegroup>`.
 Depending on the :ref:`datatype <datatype>`, decide any validation rules for a numeric or float data type (max and/or min), and for a string data type, the maximum length or pattern.
 Decide if any Derived Data Elements (calculated data type) are required.
-4. Split them into logical groups (:ref:`sections <registriessections>`).
+4. Split them into logical groups (:ref:`sections <registries>`).
 Decide whether a section might be multiple
-5. Portion related sections into :ref:`forms <registriesforms>`
+5. Portion related sections into :ref:`forms <registries>`
 6. If a questionnaire is required for the registry, nominate a single form as a questionnaire

 Creating a Registry
 -------------------
-Assuming all :ref:`des`have already been created
+Assuming all :ref:`des` have already been created

 1. Admin logs in and navigates to "Registries" from "Settings"
 2. Admin clicks on green "Add" button